bcoin-org/bcoin-org.github.io/guides-markdown/bcoin-clock.md

 * Password: Change the password!

-* Network: Change the hostname to `bpi` or anything else you like
+* Network: Change the hostname to `bclock` or anything else you like

 * Boot: Set the Pi to boot directly to the "text console" with user pi logged in